CB721/project-altavista/README.md

 # Project-altavista
 Our dream Project is focusing on 3D model Racing Game which is using one of the most efficient game engine platforms: Playcanvas, Unity, Babylon etc.

 The player must get a fun experience: smooth movements, changing obstacles and pleasant sounds effects (ideally authentication option for users and score function).

-We were thinking of new inspiring technologies and some of them are not easy to utilize but create a very pleasant user experience.
 3D model Objects and high bitrate video experience is what drives us!

 We are hoping to achieve a full functional minimalistic Racing Game.
 Functionality is a high priority, but a great UI experience is by default!